CHAPTER THIRTY-THREE—LEADS

-He had consented to trying to sleep outside the lab the night before instead of the bedroll in the other room, and she had hoped he’d return a little more lucid, ready to pool their resources to break whatever hold Benson had over him.
-But that morning, James had come in with a stack of academic journals and with the same weary, haunted countenance as he tried to explain why he wanted her to read through them.
+She had hoped he would have returned to the lab a little more lucid, ready to pool their resources to break whatever hold Benson had over him, but that morning, James had come in with a stack of academic journals and the same weary, hollowed countenance as he tried to explain why he wanted her to read through them.

 Heather was mostly reading them for something to do now, though she didn’t understand most of it.
-Robotic or not, she had only a basic frame of reference for Western Blots, receptor families and ion channels, and understood little of the journals’ frenzied insistence on abbreviating absolutely everything.
-It was nice of him to remember she found cell biology interesting, but now the mention of science of any kind set a sour buzz through her circuits.
+Robotic or not, she had only a basic frame of reference from recreational reading for Western Blots, receptor families and ion channels, and understood little of the journals’ frenzied insistence on abbreviating everything.
+It was nice of him to remember she found cell biology interesting, but now the mention of science in general sent a sour buzz through her circuits.

-She turned a page, dismally trying to make sense of a graph.
+She turned a page, frowning as she tried to make sense of a graph.
 All the information from the previous pages was stored in her memory as soon as it met her eyes.
 A lot of it she had recorded but not retained, kept on file in photographic format.
-As she read on, trying to recall and apply the information, more of it assimilated in the imageless integration she was used to, back when her brain was organic.
+As she read on, trying to recall and apply the information as the journal’s descriptions advanced, more of it assimilated in the imageless integration she was used to, back when her brain was organic.
 The more she practiced with it, the more the surface photographic memory moved toward something more useful.
 Some of it knit itself in right away without first sitting in that photographic stage.

 It was similar enough, but her drastically enhanced memory retention felt so alien.
-She could glaze over information, choose not to read certain paragraphs, but her brain had still pulled and stored some of it, subconsciously.
-It felt more computer than human.
+She could glaze over information, choose not to read certain paragraphs, but her neural network had still pulled and stored some of it, subconsciously.

-James would have to be the one to remove the tether, but there was no way he’d do it.
+James would have to be the one to remove the tether, but there was no way he’d do it at this rate.

 +